 - Variety of data – metrics, AST, time series

-- Scale of the data – we collect granular data about every job and every operational event of every cluster
+- The scale of the data – we collect granular data about every job and every operational event of every cluster

 - Dog food our product